-Hoya Hospitality, which runs the Leo O’Donovan Dining Hall (“Leo’s”) along with several other dining locations on campus, maintains a strong focus in sustainability.
-Dining Services successfully gained headway in the 2009-2010 school year by focusing efforts on multiple facets of the dining program, including reducing waste, reducing consumption of water and resources, increasing sustainable foods, and reducing our carbon footprint.
-These efforts will continue to be a main focus in moving forward.
-Below is an overview of our major initiatives and progress to date.
+Hoya Hospitality, which runs the Leo O’Donovan Dining Hall (“Leo’s”), along with several other dining locations on campus, strives to provide a sustainable dining experience.
+Throughout various initiatives, Hoya Hospitality maintains their pillar of sustainability by minimizing food waste, reducing consumption of resources, increasing sustainable foods, and reducing GU’s carbon footprint.
+These efforts will continue to be the focus moving forward.

 Sustainably Sourced Foods

 Reducing carbon emissions, supporting our local food systems, and keeping food fresh are just a few outcomes of sourcing ingredients responsibly and locally.
 As of the 2021-2022 school year, dining at Georgetown has accomplished:

 At least 20% of the ingredients are grown, harvested, or produced within a 150-mile radius from campus.

 100% of coffee served on campus, including the Nitro Cold Brew machine at The Table, is sourced by Commonwealth Joe, a local coffee roaster located in Arlington, Virginia.

 Hoya Hospitality continues to make big strides in providing a range of food options for students’ dietary preferences.
 Vegans and Vegetarians can find many dining options at Georgetown.